IndiGo to file prospectus for $400 million float next week - sources

 IndiGo, founded in 2006, has used its low-cost model to stay profitable and become India’s largest airline in a market enjoying strong growth in passenger numbers, but where most carriers lose money because of tough competition and high costs.

-IndiGo has picked Citigroup (C.N), Kotak Investment Banking, Morgan Stanley (MS.N) and JP Morgan Chase (JPM.N) as lead managers for the listing, as well as UBS UBSG.VX and Barclays (BARC.L), two of the sources said.
+IndiGo has picked Citigroup, Kotak Investment Banking, Morgan Stanley and JP Morgan Chase as lead managers for the listing, as well as UBS and Barclays, two of the sources said.

 The listing will include the sale of a mixture of primary and secondary shares, one of the sources said.